1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: OT/CB/Safety/OG/DE

 The Packers have had to compensate for the lack of talent at OT by adjusting their scheme to keep TE’s in to block.
 Adding some OT depth would really help open up that potent offense.
-After losing Aaron Kampman to free agency they may consider Jerry Hughes and Sergio Kindle who are both still on the board to add as a pass-rushing threat to go across from Clay Matthews.
+After losing Aaron Kampman to free they may consider Jerry Hughes and Sergio Kindle who are both still on the board.
 Green Bay also needs to start looking at replacements for their aging secondary but will find better value for that in the next 2 rounds.

 24. Philadelphia Eagles: Sean Weatherspoon OLB, Missouri